 There are many PADI specialty courses you can choose in order to expand on your diving education, which in turn will make you a safer, more confident diver and really enjoy diving to it’s fullest.

 Our Top Rated PADI Scuba Specialty Courses

-PADI offers a huge list of specialty courses, some that can be accomplished out of the water, such as the Coral Reef Conservation Specialty and others that are very specific such as Altitude diving specialty.
+PADI offers a huge list of specialty courses, some that can be accomplished out of the water, such as the Coral Reef Conservation Specialty, and others that are very specific such as the Altitude diving specialty.

 We’re going to take a closer look at the core diving specialty courses that we believe are the best steps in making you a better diver.